 Know your repayment options

-April is National Financial Literacy Month — a month devoted to helping all Americans learn more about healthy financial habits.
-At University of Phoenix, we’re committed to responsible student loan borrowing, and that’s why our focus this month is on student loans and developing good student loan practices.
+April is National Financial Literacy month- a month devoted to helping all Americans learn more about healthy financial habits.
+At University of Phoenix we are committed to responsible student loan borrowing and that is why our focus for this month will be on student loans and developing healthy habits to manage student loans.

-You may not be in repayment on your student loans yet, but that doesn’t mean you shouldn’t pay attention to them.
+You may not be in repayment on your student loans yet, but that doesn’t mean you should not pay attention to them.
 Besides knowing how much you owe and what else you plan to borrow, it’s also important to know what your future monthly payment will be.

-An iGrad article has great summary information about the different repayment plans.
-You will need to be logged in to eCampus to access the article.
+This article has great summary information about the different plans.
+You will need to be logged into eCampus to access the article.